Bit-Byte-Builder/Fraud-Detection-in-Online-Transactions/README.md

 - Streamlit deployment
 - Translating machine learning predictions into business recommendations

-## Conclusion
+## 📌 Conclusion

+This project demonstrates an end-to-end machine learning approach to online transaction fraud detection, covering data validation, exploratory data analysis, feature engineering, model training, evaluation, threshold tuning, and Streamlit deployment.

+The project also highlights the importance of balancing fraud detection with false-positive costs when designing a practical fraud-risk system.

-This project demonstrates a complete fraud detection pipeline for online transactions, from validation and feature engineering to model evaluation and deployment.
-The final model and metadata are saved in the 'models/' folder for Streamlit use and future scoring.
+The trained model and supporting metadata are saved in the `models/` directory for use by the Streamlit application.

 ## 👨‍💻 Author
 **Sachin Kumar**